Matoex/fau.tv-speed-controller/README.md

 ## The interface

 If the current tab is not a fau.TV video, the extension icon will appear grayed-out (chrome)/will not apear (firefox) and will be disabled.

-Otherwise, clicking it will display a pop-up with a number, a slider and a button named "reset":
+Otherwise, clicking it will display a pop-up with a number, a slider and three buttons:

 - The number displays the current video speed.
 It will change according to the slider.
 If you desire a specific speed, you may manually type the number you want.
 It's maximum precision, however is of 0.1.
 More decimal numbers will be rounded.

-- The slider controls the video speed, going from 0.0 to 4.0
+- The slider controls the video speed, going from 0.0 to 4.0.

-- The reset button will set the video speed to 1.0
+- The "reset" button will set the video speed to 1.0.

+- The "copy video link" button will copy the video link in your clipboard.
+You can open this videourl as a networkstre e.g. in VLC Media Player.

+- The "download video" button:
+If the video-url is a m3u8-file, it will warn you and then opens the m3u8 file in a new tab, which will download there.
+Note: A m3u8 file can not be watched like a normal video!

+If the video-url is not a m3u8 file, it will open the video-url in a new tab.
+Depending on your browser it will start the download immediately or open the raw video in a new tab.
+Then you can download the video by clicking the right mouse button -> save video as...

+## If you want to save a m3u8 video as a video-file, you can follow these steps:
+How to download a m3u8-video using VLC media player

+1. copy the video link
+2. open VLC media player
+3. Click Media->Convert/Save... or hit Ctrl+R
+4. Select Network
+5. Paste the videourl
+6. Hit convert/save...
+7. Select a prefered video profile (Video - H.264 + MP3 (MP4) recomended for Videos) and a destination file.
+8. Hit start.
+9. Watch the download progress in the VLC Video Timeline
+10. When the download is finished, you can open your destination file.

 ## How to install